 Lowell “Jep” Gruman

 Jep creates optimal strategies for the BC portfolio of start-ups to drive value and success.
 His collaborative leadership style, cross-cultural IQ, extensive background in finance, and accreditation in governance allows him to quickly assess industry markets, talent and opportunities.
 Using market research as a starting point, he helps position companies with spot-on strategy and well-governed transaction integrity.
 He brings 30 years of senior executive management in investment banking.
 His efforts led to the explosive growth of businesses in Hong Kong, Indonesia, Korea, Philippines and Singapore for Citibank, H.J.
 Heinz Company, and Oaktree Capital Management.
 He has served as director for numerous companies and organizations including those in the Boomerang Catapult portfolio.
 With a passion for the arts and entrepreneurs, Jep is a member of the Board of Trustees of Interlochen Center for the Arts and actively engages in The International Affairs Forum, The National Writers Series, and TCNewTech.
 He is a graduate of Dartmouth College.
 In his spare time, Jep and his wife Mary enjoy golf, hosting friends for dinner, and time visiting their grown children spread out across the country.
 With a yearning to bring young professionals (including his own kids) back to the Traverse City area, Jep is our mission evangelist.
-231-510-9758 email@example.com Linkedin

 The Flint water crisis, Benton Harbor budget deficit, and Grand Traverse County’s $60 million pension debt —these are the type of challenges where Jody has stepped up—the toughest ones.
-With a vision toward wholesale transformation, she has helped stabilize financially distressed municipal governments, creating protective protocols and financial plans necessary to propel them towards future prosperity.
-In addition, Jody is an experienced finance professional and business leader with a proven track record in private corporate and non-profit organizations.
-She serves as a founding board member of Impact 100 as its Finance Committee Chair and on the Board of Directors and Finance Committee of Goodwill Industries of Northern Michigan.
+As a leader with vision towards wholesale transformation, she has helped stabilize financially distressed municipal governments, creating protective protocols and financial plans necessary to propel them towards future prosperity.
+In addition, Jody is an experienced finance and business professional with a proven track record in private corporate and non-profit organizations.
+She serves as a founding board member and President-Elect of Impact 100 TC and Treasurer of Goodwill Industries of Northern Michigan.
 Jody holds a BS in Agribusiness and a Post Baccalaureate Certificate in Accounting from Arizona State University.
-Helping Boomerang Catapult new businesses launch with sound financial strategies is her sweet spot.
+Helping Boomerang Catapult’s portfolio companies launch with sound financial strategies is her sweet spot.
 And doing this work in Traverse City is icing on the cake.
 She considers this town and region a running and hiking paradise.